All Hallows' Eve (2013 film): Something in the Dark

+Terrifier

-The third and final segment features a costume designer driving down an isolated road.
+The third segment features a costume designer driving down an isolated road.
 Stopping at a gas station, she finds the attendant furiously kicking out Art, who had apparently smeared feces on the gas station's bathroom walls.
-The attendant fills her tank and hears a noise from inside the gas station while giving the costume designer directions.
-He goes inside to investigate, and when he does not return, the costume designer enters the building and sees Art chopping up the attendant's body with a hacksaw.
-She flees, and a chase ensues.
-Art eventually appears behind her seat in her car and attempts to suffocate her with cellophane.
+While the attendant fills her tank and gives her directions, he hears a noise from inside the gas station.
+He goes inside to investigate, and when he does not return, the costume designer enters the building and sees Art chopping up his body with a hacksaw.
+She drives off and calls the police, but Art appears behind her seat and attempts to suffocate her with cellophane.
 She slams on the brakes and escapes, barricading herself inside a large shed.
-Art digs his way into the shed and slashes her with a makeshift whip composed of sharp instruments.
+Art digs his way into the shed and slashes her with a makeshift whip.
 She stabs Art in the eye with a scalpel and in the back with a knife.
 She escapes again and is picked up by a man who tries to drive her to a nearby police station.
-Art follows them in a car and shoots the man in the head with a handgun, causing their car to crash into a tree.
-After some time, the costume designer regains consciousness on a crude operating table and finds that Art has amputated her limbs and breasts and carved misogynistic obscenities into her body.
+Art pursues them in a car and kills the man with a handgun, causing their car to crash.
+After some time, the costume designer regains consciousness on a crude operating table and finds that Art has amputated her limbs and breasts and carved obscenities into her body.

+Ending

-Disturbed, Sarah turns off the television.
+Disturbed, Sarah turns off the TV.
 A home phone rings, and when Sarah answers it, she hears the costume designer from the third segment pleading for help.
 The television turns back on, displaying a dingy room.
 Art steps into the frame, approaches Sarah from within the screen, and begins to pound on the glass.
 Sarah then sees herself on the television screen, with Art behind her.
 She frantically removes the tape from the VCR and smashes it on the floor, destroying it.
 Shortly afterwards, she hears Tia and Timmy scream.
 Sarah runs upstairs and sees Art the Clown outside their room, covered in blood, laughing at her and gleefully gesturing for her to enter.
 Sarah covers her eyes in terror; when she uncovers them seconds later, Art has disappeared.
-Sarah enters the room, finding Tia and Timmy's bodies hacked apart and "ART" written on the wall in blood.
+Sarah enters the room, finding just Tia and Timmy's bodies slashed apart, and "ART" written on the wall in blood.